MolSnoo/Alter-Ego/Docs/developer_reference/data_structures/puzzle.md

       `[Player displayName]` uses the `[PUZZLE NAME]`." in the Puzzle's Room channel.

 * `stat probability`
     * A Player must only interact with the Puzzle in order to solve it.
-A stat-weighted [[Die|Data-Structure:-Die]] will be rolled to semi-randomly choose one of the Puzzle's solutions as the outcome.
+A stat-weighted [Die](die.md) will be rolled to semi-randomly choose one of the Puzzle's solutions as the outcome.
     * There are five versions of this Puzzle type: `str probability`, `int probability`, `dex probability`, `spd probability`, and `sta probability`.
 The stat that the Die is weighted with determines which of the Player's stats will be used.
 The Player's roll modifier in that stat will be applied to the initial roll, and the ratio of